AlexsLemonade/refinebio-docs/docs/faq.md

 If the scientific question and analysis methods require datasets to be batch corrected, users should first investigate the existence of batch effects using methods such as Principal Components Analysis.
 If the source dataset is associated with major sources of variability in the data, users may wish to use a meta-analysis framework considering each dataset independently or to apply a batch correction tool.
 For certain analyses it may be sufficient to include batch, dataset, or platform as covariates.
-We use quantile normalization to make samples more comparable to one another, but this is unlikely to account for all batch effects, dataset-specific, or platform-specific biases in all cases.